OmarShawky1/ACU/README.md

 ACU is looking to expand current services to support everything like real universities.
 This can only be done via each member's contribution, suggestions, and services.
 Community is built on a single principle, "Those Who want help, give help"; Beneficiaries from such services shall try, with all they have, to support and contribute back to the community.

 Currently, almost all services in the Mind Map are limited to Trusted members on the server.
-But don't worry, because you can be *Trusted* by contributing to the community.
+But don't worry, because you can be @Trusted by contributing to the community.

 Finally, if you like the server/repository, share it or invite your acquaintances and colleagues.
 You will benefit directly and indirectly; your tutor, coach, mentor or study buddy might be your colleague you invited or a person that your colleague invited.
 Try to share it on your FB, class group (E.g., WhatsApp group).
 If you can ask someone popular to share this group; Do it.